Skills & Training

 11. Effective Communication

 Out of everything on this list, this may be the most important skill of all.
-No job exists in a vacuum, and you’ll probably have to interact with customers, coworkers, or managers at some point in your career.
-That’s why verbal and written communication skills are must-haves—no matter your industry or the position you’re trying to get.
+No job exists in a vacuum.
+Verbal and written communication skills are must-haves for interacting with customers, coworkers, and executives alike.

 Give Your Resume a Second Opinion with Career Coaches

-If this post has you wondering whether your resume needs another set of eyes, SkillUp is here to help!
-Our career coaches know exactly how to help you highlight your job skills so you can shine as a candidate—all for free.
+If this post has you wondering whether your resume needs another set of eyes to make sure those skills are shining through, SkillUp is here to help!
+Our career coaches know exactly how to help you optimize your resume to get past ATS screeners and impress hiring managers, all for free.

 Join our regularly scheduled career coaching sessions every month to receive advice on making your resume stand out and navigating the interview process until you get the job offer of your dreams.